-The Walker offers an excellent benefit package to full-time staff: medical, dental, and life insurance, paid vacation time, paid holidays, and a generous retirement plan.
+The Walker offers an excellent benefit package to full-time staff: medical, dental, and life insurance, paid vacation time, 11 paid holidays, and a generous 403(b) retirement plan.
+We also offer pre-tax parking, bus passes, and bike stands.
 Part-time staff members who work more than 20 hours per week are also eligible for medical and dental coverage.
 This is just a partial list of the many benefit options offered to our remarkable staff.

 How to Apply

 We invite you to review our current openings.
-Should you find one of interest, please e-mail your resumé for consideration, along with a cover letter describing salary expectations and availability, to email@example.com.
+Should you find one of interest, please e-mail your resumé for consideration, along with names and contact details of three professional references as attachments to email@example.com.
 Please indicate the specific title of the job for which you are applying in the subject line.
 Also include other materials/information as indicated in the posting.
 No phone calls please.

 Given the high volume of applicants, we are only able to contact those individuals whose skills and background best fit the needs of the position.
 To find information about volunteering, please use the appropriate link below.

 Thank you for your interest in becoming a volunteer with the Walker Art Center.
 When you donate your time and talents to the Walker, you’re not only making an important contribution to the arts community but also learning new skills and making new friends in the arts.